statisticalbiotechnology/cb2030/questions/pathway.md

 ## ORA vs. GSEA

 GSA uses quantative values as input, ORA dont.
 That is the main difference between the strategies.

+1. Does it follow the same logic that you can use over representation analysis to determine if some pathway is implicated in a genetic disease not based on DE data but on genes that are muted in said disease?
+   > Yes, this is a typical case when you use ORA.

 1. The GSEA method seem to pick out relevant genes more precisely because of the ranking, so I wonder when we would rather use Over-representation analysis?